Borderliner/Meshki/README.md

 The above list is non-exhaustive.
 Meshki works perfectly with almost all older versions of the browsers above, though IE certainly has large degradation prior to IE 9.

 ## Major Known Issues
 - I once saw very bad rendering on a low resolution laptop.
-It's probably nothing I can do about.
-Report any issues with bad font rendering.
+It's probably nothing I can do about, but report any issues related to bad font rendering.
 I recently changed it to Open Sans, which is very clean and well-tested.
+- On tablets, opening the push slider messes up the button-couples.
+Will find a workaround in the future release.

+## Tools Used

+Meshki has been developed on my [Arch Linux](https://www.archlinux.org/) system, using a free version of [Sublime Text 3](https://www.sublimetext.com/3) and [GNU Emacs](https://www.gnu.org/s/emacs).
+Meshki uses tons of ideas I found over the Internet, and they were all customized to satisfy Meshki's needs.
+The source code is hosted on [GitHub](https://github.com/) and uses [Git](https://git-scm.com/) as it's Version Control System.

 ## License